-- □ 72 graduate credit hours are completed with an overall 'B' (3.0) average (a minimum of 60 credit hours of graduate course work plus a maximum of 12 credit hours of dissertation credit). - □ A minimum grade of 'B' (3.0) in all required course work. - Registration and attendance at the graduate seminars when registered full-time, certified full-time, and/or when registered for a minimum of one credit hour of Dissertation Guidance. - Completion of primary data collection requirement - Completion of teaching assistantship requirement - Completion of scientific communications requirement - Departmental seminar presentation while in the final stages of the dissertation. - Continuous registration from the date of matriculation (unless on an approved leave of absence). - Successful completion of the General Preliminary Exam and Specialty Exam/Dissertation Proposal Defense. - □ An approved Application to Candidacy filed with the Graduate School with all necessary attachments, including unofficial UB transcripts. - □ Completion of UB's Responsible Conduct of Research (RCR) Training Requirement. - Submission of an approved Abstract of Proposed Research Form. - If beyond the seven-year time limit for completion of degree, an approved Petition for an Extension of the Time Limit to Complete a Graduate Degree Program is on file in the Graduate School. - □ Review unofficial transcript and address any "I" grades. - Successful completion and defense of the dissertation. - M-Form submitted to the Graduate School by the Graduate School's established deadlines. - □ Graduation Information Form submitted to the Department.
-The form is available at the following link:
+- □ 72 graduate credit hours are completed with an overall 'B' (3.0) average (a minimum of 60 credit hours of graduate course work plus a maximum of 12 credit hours of dissertation credit). - □ A minimum grade of 'B' (3.0) in all required course work. - Registration and attendance at the graduate seminars when registered full-time, certified full-time, and/or when registered for a minimum of one credit hour of Dissertation Guidance. - Completion of primary data collection requirement - Completion of teaching assistantship requirement - Completion of scientific communications requirement - Departmental seminar presentation while in the final stages of the dissertation. - □ Continuous registration from the date of matriculation (unless on an approved leave of absence). - Successful completion of the General Preliminary Exam and Specialty Exam/Dissertation Proposal Defense. - □ An approved Application to Candidacy (ATC) filed with the Graduate School with all necessary attachments, including unofficial UB transcripts. - Completion of UB's Responsible Conduct of Research (RCR) Training Requirement. - Submission of an approved The Abstract of Proposed Research Form. - ☐ If beyond the seven-year time limit for completion of degree, an approved Extension of the Time Limit to Complete a Graduate Degree Program is on file in the Graduate School. - □ Review unofficial transcript and address any "I" grades. - Successful completion and defense of the dissertation. - M-Form submitted to the Graduate School by the Graduate School's established deadlines. - Graduation Information Form submitted to the Department. - One bound copy of the dissertation submitted to the Department and to each member of the student's committee if desired. - Electronic submission of the dissertation to the Graduate School. - □ Doctoral Degree Recipients Survey submitted to the Graduate School.